ulfschneider/breakdown/README.md

 apm install breakdown
 ```

-1. Now you are ready to start.
+Fire up Atom and you are ready to start.

-## Example
+## How to use

-To pull JIRA data into your Atom editor, create a file with a .bkdn filetype and open it in Atom.
+To pull JIRA data into your Atom editor, create a file with a `.bkdn` filetype.
 The file must start with the following four lines:

 ```
 jira-breakdown